Tourism New Zealand optimizes its global marketing program with ZS

 The challenge

 Tourism New Zealand had limited insight about the impact of its marketing activity targeting travel agents in nine global markets.
-To get a better return on marketing investment, the organization needed to determine whether it was covering the right travel agents, and measure the impact of current marketing activity such as training, education and hosting familiarization discovery trips for travel agents that let them experience New Zealand’s popular tourist attractions firsthand.
+To get a better return on its marketing investment, the organization needed to determine whether it was covering the right travel agents.
+It also needed to measure the impact of its current marketing activity such as training, education and hosting familiarization discovery trips for travel agents that let them experience New Zealand’s popular tourist attractions firsthand.

 The solution

-To help Tourism New Zealand improve the trade sales force’s coverage and impact and determine which travel agents were the best targets and which marketing campaigns were driving the greatest impact, both ZS and Tourism New Zealand collaborated on the approach and took the following steps for all nine markets:
+ZS stepped in to help Tourism New Zealand improve its sales force’s coverage and impact.
+We also needed to determine which travel agents were the best targets and which marketing campaigns were driving the greatest impact.
+ZS and Tourism New Zealand collaborated on the approach and took these steps for all nine markets:

-• Gathered travel agency passenger data from major airline data consolidator IATA for the past three years, tracking the customer journey of global tourists who book through travel agents and travel to New Zealand
+- Gathered travel agency passenger data from major airline data consolidator IATA for the previous three years, tracking the customer journey of global tourists who book through travel agents and travel to New Zealand

-• Established an analytical framework leveraging multiple data models to predict and improve the coverage and impact of sales and marketing activities, based on market specific business rules
+- Established an analytical framework using multiple data models to predict and improve the coverage and impact of sales and marketing activities, based on market-specific business rules

-• Communicated the KPIs to frontline trade managers of all markets using an easy to use Excel dashboard
+- Communicated the KPIs to frontline trade managers of all markets via an easy-to-use dashboard

-The major travel agencies and channels, as identified by volume and growth, were evaluated individually, and an optimal sales strategy was developed for each by measuring historical marketing activity responsiveness and comparing that with the cost.
+The major travel agencies and channels, as identified by volume and growth, were evaluated individually.
+ZS developed an optimal sales strategy for each by measuring historical marketing activity responsiveness and comparing that with the cost.

 The impact

 ZS’s work helped Tourism New Zealand optimize its global marketing efforts by improving the coverage and campaign mix for each account.
-“It helped us see where to make tradeoffs on where to invest, and showed us which markets we were already covering effectively,” Petrov says.
+“ZS helped us see where to make trade-offs on where to invest and showed us which markets we were already covering effectively,” Petrov said.

 In the U.S. market, while certain marketing activities seemed to have a higher impact than others, ZS found that more engagement with travel agencies, in general, had a positive impact on sales.
 Meanwhile, in China, ZS advised Tourism New Zealand not to focus on targeting small travel agents, but instead identify larger travel agents and work with them, as the business from smaller travel agents was not worth the investment.